ilyass-ouzzou/Git-Course/README.md

 ## Essential Commands
 #### Explore the essential Git commands and workflows:

-1- git init: Initialize a new Git repository.<br>
+1- git init: Initialize a new Git repository.
-2- git clone: Clone an existing repository from GitHub.<br>
+2- git clone: Clone an existing repository from GitHub.
-3- git add: Stage changes for commit.<br>
+3- git add: Stage changes for commit.
 4- git commit: Commit changes with descriptive messages.<br>
 5- git push: Push your changes to a remote repository.<br>
 6- git pull: Fetch changes from a remote repository.<br>